Does swimming build muscle? 3 ways to build muscle with swimming.

 Recovery and muscle growth

-In order to see continual gains in muscle size and strength, it is important to allow your body adequate time to recover between workouts.
+In order to see continual gains in muscle size and strength, it is important to allow your body adequate time to recover after doing various swimming strokes.
 When you lift weights, you are actually causing tiny tears in your muscle fibers.
 In response to this cellular damage, your body ramps up its production of proteins, which are used to repair the damaged tissue and build new muscle.

 However, this process takes time, and if you do not give your muscles a chance to recover, you will not see the results you are hoping for.
 During your rest days, make sure to get plenty of sleep and eat a nutritious diet to support your body’s recovery process.
 By taking care of your body, you will be able to make the most of your workout and see the results you desire.